-Maybe you’re not ready to break up with plastic altogether, but there are some low-hanging fruit that can make a big difference in reducing the amount of disposable plastic in your life.
+Maybe you’re not ready to break up with plastic altogether, but there is some low-hanging fruit that can make a big difference in reducing the amount of disposable plastic in your life.

 Although recycling can help reduce the amount of garbage that ends up in landfills, waterways and ecosystems, only a few types of plastics can be recycled by most municipal governments.
 The fraction that does get recycled still requires a lot of energy and water which just isn’t a good proposition when it comes to single-use items.
 Plastic garbage that ends up in landfills and oceans take hundreds of years to degrade, and there’s increasing concern about the toxins they release into the environment.

 But in our modern lives, plastic surrounds us and cutting it out can seem daunting.
 Below are some super easy ways to get started.

 1. Bring your own shopping bag

 The usefulness of these thin and easily ripped bags is extremely limited, yet according to one estimate, somewhere between five billion and one trillion plastic bags are used each year around the world.
 Although free to shoppers, these bags have a high environmental cost and are one of the most ubiquitous forms of garbage.
 Bringing your own plastic bag is common but good environmental advice, such good advice that some governments implemented policies to encourage more people to do it.
 Disposable shopping bags have been banned in a number of cities, like San Francisco and Washington, D.C.